amitk91/OrderProcessingSystem/docs/SPECIFICATION.md

 ## 11. API contract

+> The complete reference — request and response schemas, every query parameter, all status and
+> error codes — lives in [API.md](./API.md).
+This section records the shape of the contract and the
+> reasoning behind it.

 Base path `/api/v1`.
 All endpoints require authentication unless stated otherwise.

 | Method | Path | Role | Purpose |